maxludden/supergene-v2/books/book08/md/chapter-2686.md

 “Of course.
 The Sky were kicked out by our race.
 We should expect this from one of their knife skills.”

 “Hey!
 Hey!
 How about this?
-If Han Sen really does achieve first place, I wonder what that *sshole Li Xue Cheng’s face will look like.”
+If Han Sen really does achieve first place, I wonder what that asshole Li Xue Cheng’s face will look like.”

 “I still don’t think he will win.
 Han Sen’s knife skills are strong, but his power isn’t any better than Shale’s.
 Shale cannot hurt him, but he cannot hurt Shale.
 This fight will end without a winner, but neither will there be a loser.
 If they fight long enough, maybe the stamina of the half-deified will deplete.
 With the deified having greater stamina, he will be able to outlast and win that way.”